Marleyedrg/ohmydebnM/README.md

 # Screen Magnifier

 If you need to zoom in on part of your screen, you can do so by enabling the magnifier via [OhMyDebn Menu](#ohmydebn-menu).
-Once enabled, hold down the Ctrl key and then use your scroll wheel to zoom in and out.
+Once enabled, hold down the Alt key and then use your scroll wheel to zoom in and out.

 # Hotkeys